cisco/mindmeld/source/userguide/dm.rst

 - ``form`` is a dictionary containing the following entries:

   - ``entities`` (list, required): List of ``FormEntity`` objects with each defined for one entity slot to be filled.
 The order of entities provided in this list is important as the slots will be prompted in that order.
 So the order should follow the flow of the dialogue intended for slot filling.
-  - ``max_retries`` (int, optional, default 1): maximum number of retries allowed per entity or slot if user response is invalid.
+  - ``max_retries`` (int, optional, default 1): Maximum number of retries allowed per entity or slot if user response is invalid.
   - ``exit_msg`` (str, optional): If slot filling is exited abruptly without completion, define custom message to display.
   - ``exit_keys`` (list, optional): List of exit hints for the slot filling flow.
 If these words or phrases are said by the user, the slot filling logic exits.
 Default: ['cancel', 'restart', 'exit', 'reset'].